 First, laughter disrupts our freeze response and releases the tension that paralyzes us.

 A crisis, by its very nature, is disruptive.
 Laughter is a normal response to that crisis.
-What we laugh at in a difficult season can reveal our fears and insecurities.
+In a problematic season, what we laugh at can reveal our fears and insecurities.
 We can use that laughter to help us identify problems and solutions.

 Laughter disrupts our bodies and our minds.
 Our bodies give evidence of this disruption.
-It starts with a smirk, then a smile, a small chuckle, a loud guttural noise, a snorting nose, a belly laugh, and sometimes ends with tears.
+It starts with a smirk, then a smile, a slight chuckle, a loud guttural noise, a snorting nose, a belly laugh, and sometimes ends with tears.
 Laughter disrupts our standard thought patterns.
-We encounter a thought or wordplay that surprises us, and our minds respond.
-Sometimes, presenting a solution that would have otherwise evaded us.
+We encounter a thought or wordplay that surprises us, and our minds respond—sometimes presenting a solution that would have otherwise evaded us.

 Jodi Flynn, the author of Accomplished, says that “If you are going to go big, to dare to change the world and be seen, you’re going to need your sense of humor.”

-If you want to lead well, you must be able to laugh at yourself.
+If you want to lead well, you must laugh at yourself.

 Third, laughing with others creates a community.
-It is how strong teams are built.
-There is a bond that forms from interacting with others through laughter and adversity.
+A bond forms from interacting with others through laughter and adversity.
 Laughter can validate another person’s perspective, remove social barriers, and create a shared experience.
 Shared experiences are powerful.

 Like any soft skill, using laughter in a crisis takes practice.
-This is a case where less is really more.
+But unfortunately, this is a case where less is more.

 Here are some suggestions to increase our ability to laugh in a crisis.